fuodorov/fuodorov/README.md

 <!-- I study accelerator physics and astrophysics at [@NSU](https://english.nsu.ru), [@ITMO](https://en.itmo.ru), [@SibSUTIS](https://sibsutis.ru/en/) and [@BINP](https://www.inp.nsk.su/budker-institute-of-nuclear-physics).
 I'm currently studying software development at [@Practicum](https://practicum.yandex.com). -->

 Like any other programmer and passionate professional, I love learning new things and technologies.

+> Feynman said, "The ultimate test of your knowledge is your capacity to convey it to another."

+Over the past few years, I have been actively studying algorithms, data structures, and web application architecture.
+Run workshops on complex CS topics for coworkers and friends.
+I have created courses on “Microservices Scalable Websites” and “Software Development and Applications in Physics Research”.

+I'm currently a researcher working in the field of accelerator physics.

 <!--
 I'm currently a research software engineer at the Budker Institute of Nuclear Physics in Novosibirsk, Russia where I help write code for modelling electron beam in linear induction accelerator LIA-20.